VOLTTRON/volttron/services/core/PlatformDriverAgent/HomeAssistantDriver.md

     "timezone": "UTC"
 }
 ```
-Your register file will contain the entities along with their attributes.
-For devices with no attributes lets say for example a humidity sensor, this driver will label the humidity as state since its the only value being pulled.
-If you would like to change this to another value you can add the attribute state_replace and the name of what it should be.
-For example "state_replace": "humidity".
-Since this sensor only pulls one value it will replace state: 50% with humidity: 50%.
+Your register file will can contain multiple entities but is best used with one.
+Using one keeps everything more organized.

 ```json
     {